JamieK0/Tally-Arbiter-ESP32-Listener/readme.md

 The screen can be placed into its compartment.
 Use some hot glue to secure it in place if necessary.
 The ESP32 can slide in on an angle before being pushed against the back of the case to hold it in place.
 The neopixels sit above the ESP32.
-Use the appropriately sized hex key to screw the grub screws into the heated inserts, attaching the two peices of the case.
+Use the appropriately sized hex key to screw the grub screws into the heated inserts, attaching the two pieces of the case.

 ## Making your own accessories
-Accessories can be connected using this template:
+Accessories can be connected using this template for the heated inserts alignment:
 ![Alt text](<Images/Accessory Template.png>)

 ## License